mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

 - `place-self:center` gets us the correct visual we want.
 Each `layer-` centers itself within the one cell of the grid.
-The orange square doesn't move since its dictates the size of the cell based on its size..
-The smaller green square does move towards the center and gives everything an even link
+The green square doesn't move since its the larger of the two `layer-` elements and dictates the size of the cell based on its size.
+The smaller blue square does move towards the center and gives everything a concentric look.

 ~ zan0